Deep End (film)

 Deep End is a 1970 psychological comedy drama film directed by Jerzy Skolimowski and starring John Moulder-Brown, Jane Asher and Diana Dors.
-It was written by Skolimowski, Jerzy Gruza and Boleslaw Sulik.
+It was written by Skolimowski, Jerzy Gruza, and Bolesław Sulik.
 The film was an international co-production between West Germany and the United Kingdom.
-Set in London, the film centres on a 15-year-old boy who develops an infatuation with his older, beautiful colleague at a suburban bath house and swimming pool.
+Set in London, it centres on a 15-year-old boy who develops an infatuation with his older, beautiful colleague at a suburban bath house and swimming pool.

 The film premiered at the Venice Film Festival on 1 September 1970.
 Deep End, considered a cult classic, went unreleased for many years due to rights issues.
-In 2011, it was given a digital restoration with the co-operation of the British Film Institute and was released in theatres and on home media.
+In 2011, it was given a digital restoration with the cooperation of the British Film Institute and was released in theatres and on home media.